 All volunteers are provided with a two day orientation before starting their project work.
-The Orientation session covers areas like, local Thai culture, greetings, locations, transportation etc. Volunteers are also given a city Tour of Chiang Mai and are given a cultural welcome dinner to make them feel immersed in the local culture.
+The Orientation session covers areas like, local Thai culture, greetings, locations, transportation etc. Volunteers are also given a half day city tour of Chiang Mai and are given a cultural welcome dinner to make them feel immersed in the local culture.

 During your Free Time

 Volunteers can take part in the Thai Cookery classes or Thai Massage course when you are back in Chiang Mai city on the weekends.During free time at the camp, volunteers usually spend their evenings strolling the grounds of the elephant nursery, helping the cooks prepare dinner and getting a tighter grasp of the local culture and nature.

 Please Note: -An application fee of £165 is charged over and above the program fee as an application payment.
 Please Note: -An application fee of €189 is charged over and above the program fee as an application payment.

 - 24 hrs Assistance and support from Staff

 - Comprehensive Pre- Departure Information